How we began

 Advancement of the vision worldwide

 God has richly multiplied and blessed the vision for Great Commission ministry that William Haas cast back in 1920.
-Today, nearly 700 Baptist Mid-Missions missionaries serve on six continents in more than 55 countries.
+Today, Baptist Mid-Missions missionaries serve on six continents in more than 55 countries.
 The work continues because the Lord is faithful to His Word in calling and sending workers into His fields of harvest.
 Baptist Mid-Missions remains committed to partnering with local churches as we advance biblical missionary enterprise worldwide.

 What does the "Mid" stand for in Baptist Mid-Missions?